realA10001986/Time-Circuits-Display/AddOns.md

                                            MQTT: TIMETRAVEL_0000_yyyy
  ```

-As you can see, there is no stall: The props receive proper info on when the temporal displacement starts - in this case immediately (0ms).
+Note that there is no stall: The props receive proper info on when the temporal displacement starts - in this case immediately (0ms).

-Conclusion: If you are not planning on using GPS speed, a Rotary Encoder for speed or a Futaba remote to control speed on your TCD, you can use the simple TIMETRAVEL message.
-In the other case, you need to teach your MQTT-aware device how to interpret the enhanced TIMETRAVEL_xxxx_yyyy message.
-Both xxxx and yyyy are always four digits. xxxx is the time until temporal displacement starts, yyyy is an approximation of the duration of the temporal displacement; however, don't use this value to time the reentry, instead wait for the REENTRY message to initiate your re-entry sequence.
+Conclusion: If you are not planning on using GPS speed, a rotary encoder for speed or a Futaba remote to control speed on your TCD, you can leave **_Enhanced Time Travel notification_**  unchecked and thereby have the TCD send out the simple TIMETRAVEL message.
+Otherwise you need to check **_Enhanced Time Travel notification_** and teach your MQTT-aware prop how to interpret the enhanced TIMETRAVEL_xxxx_yyyy message.
+Both xxxx and yyyy denote milliseconds, always consist of four digits, and both can be zero. xxxx is the time until temporal displacement starts, yyyy is an approximation of the duration of the temporal displacement; however, don't use this value to schedule re-entry, instead wait for the REENTRY message to initiate your re-entry sequence.

 ---
 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._ Source: https://tcd.out-a-ti.me